Image generated with Google Gemini (2026).

 Wells Fargo.
 Wells Fargo employees opened millions of unauthorized accounts over more than a decade to meet cross-selling targets (CFPB, 2016).
 The metric was accounts opened per customer.
 The goal was customer relationships.
 The bank paid $3 billion in settlements.

 UK emergency wait times.
-When the National Health Service introduced a four-hour emergency department wait target, some hospitals held patients in ambulances outside to avoid starting the clock.
-The wait time metric improved while patients waited longer (Bevan and Hood, 2006).
+When the NHS introduced a four-hour emergency department wait target, some hospitals held patients in ambulances outside to avoid starting the clock (Bevan and Hood, 2006).
+The wait time metric improved while patients waited longer.

 Changelog